Skip to content

 Learners watching a learning video on a tablet, Central African Republic, 2020. ©Zaza Bamboy

-In Bangui, the MSF Academy is now active in two of the CHUC wards: the Neonate ward with over 45 learners and the Internal Medicine ward with over 75 learners.
+In Bangui, the MSF Academy has fully completed the BCNC programme in two of the CHUC wards: the Neonate ward with 42 graduates and the Internal Medicine ward with 52 graduates.